PriyanshK09/WebBased-To-Do-List/README.md

 ## Updates Needed with Time

 **Local Storage**: Don't worry about losing your tasks when you close the browser.
 SimpleTo-Do utilizes local storage to save your tasks, ensuring that they are still there when you return to the website.
+- Completed : 1st September, 2023

+Suggest me some new changes!!

 ## How to Contribute